 A VPN can significantly enhance your gaming experience.
 It protects your networks from DDoS attacks and can also help you avoid unfair IP bans.
-Geoblock bypassing can also help you access restricted content.

-The benefits are clear.
+While we've outlined the pros and cons of a VPN, the benefits are clear.
 Get the leading premium VPN with a 30-day money-back guarantee.

 The encryption process and routing your traffic through remote servers can slow down your internet connection.
 However, premium VPN services usually have fast protocols and powerful infrastructure that make the speed drop barely noticeable.
 NordVPN has an exceptional advantage here, as it scored excellently in recent speed tests performed by AV-TEST.
 Its lightweight NordLynx protocol is living proof that speed and safety are totally compatible.